andretun/CosmogenicRadionuclidesEvaluation/README.md

 ## Simulation result analysis
 The simulation produces root files consisting of histograms containing the radial distribution of the radionuclides.
 In order to get the radial distribution of the activities, a little further analysis is needed.
-This is pursued by the MATLAB code contained in this folder
+This is pursued by the MATLAB code contained in [this folder](/analysis), in which an example for ^{26}Al in Bennu can be found.